Highland Community College (Kansas): 1865–1870

-1870-1875
+1870–1875

 John A. Mcafee was hired as the college headmaster in 1870.
 Mcafee stressed Latin and Greek in his curriculum and had a desire to build a Christian college.
 Students under Mcafee were required to participate in chapel services each morning and attend church on Sunday.
 Mcafee however was bad in terms of finances believing that God would supply all his needs including financial ones.
 The college was still recognized by the Synod but was receiving no funds with solicitation efforts being largely unsuccessful.
 The first graduates from the university completed their degrees in 1872.
 The board of trustees had little faith in Mcafee's administration and was asked to resign by the board in 1874.
 Mcafee did retain his job as professor until he was let go in 1875.
 After Mcafee's departure he went on to found Park University where he died in its presidential position.

 William C. Falconer replaced Mcafee in 1874 and was the first headmaster to have the presidential title.
 Non highland resident Presbyterians were dissatisfied with the amount of power the locals had on the synod school and was put up to a vote if the college should be moved to a more central location.
 The vote in 1874 to move the college failed with the majority sentiment being that the location was "the will of god".
 A drop in enrollment came after the 1874 grasshopper infestation shortly after his ascension and further put the college in debt.
-In 1875 Falconer Resigned.
+In 1875 Falconer resigned.
 His resignation was in large part due to the college being roughly 20k in debt by the fall of 1875.

-Reverend Robert Cruikshank was named president where him and the students, faculty, and townspeople began fundraising.
+Reverend Robert Cruikshank was named president and he, the students, faculty, and townspeople began fundraising.
 Samuel Irvin being one of the fundraisers went around Missouri, Iowa and Kansas with two Iowa Indians exchanging lectures from the Indians for monetary donations to the college.
 The fundraising under Cruikshank and the selling of college owned farmland allowed for the college to be debt free through his presidency.
-Elementary classes were discontinued at the college in the mid 1870s as a grade school was opened in Highland.
+Elementary classes were discontinued at the college in the mid-1870s as a grade school was opened in Highland.